EdwardMan917/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

-Sets passed in addresses as IBFT validators.
+Sets passed addresses as IBFT validators.
 Needs to be present if the flag `ibft-validators-prefix-path` is omitted.
+1. If the network is running with ECDSA, the format is `--ibft-validator [ADDRESS]`.
+2. If the network is running with BLS, the format is  `--ibft-validator [ADDRESS][BLS_PUBLIC_KEY]`.

 ---